Clostridioides difficile

 Clostridioides difficile (syn.
 Clostridium difficile) is a bacterium known for causing serious diarrheal infections, and may also cause colon cancer.
 It is known also as C. difficile, or C. diff (/siː dɪf/), and is a Gram-positive species of spore-forming bacteria.
 Clostridioides spp. are anaerobic, motile bacteria, ubiquitous in nature and especially prevalent in soil.
 Its vegetative cells are rod-shaped, pleomorphic, and occur in pairs or short chains.
 Under the microscope, they appear as long, irregular (often drumstick- or spindle-shaped) cells with a bulge at their terminal ends (forms subterminal spores).
 C. difficile cells show optimum growth on blood agar at human body temperatures in the absence of oxygen.
 C. difficile is catalase- and superoxide dismutase-negative, and produces up to three types of toxins: enterotoxin A, cytotoxin B and Clostridioides difficile transferase.
 Under stress conditions, the bacteria produce spores that tolerate extreme conditions that the active bacteria cannot tolerate.

 Clostridioides difficile is an important human pathogen; according to the CDC, in 2017 there were 223,900 cases in hospitalized patients and 12,800 deaths in the United States.
-Although C. difficile is known as a hospital- and antibiotic-associated pathogen, at most one third of infections can be traced to transmission from an infected person in hospitals, and only a small number of antibiotics are directly associated with an elevated risk of developing a C. difficile infection (CDI), namely vancomycin, clindamycin, fluoroquinolones and cephalosporins.
+Although C. difficile is known as a hospital- and antibiotic-associated pathogen, at most one third of infections can be traced to transmission from an infected person in hospitals, and only a small number of antibiotics are directly associated with an elevated risk of developing a C. difficile infection (CDI), namely clindamycin, fluoroquinolones and cephalosporins.
 Most infections are acquired outside of hospitals, and most antibiotics have similar elevated risk of infection on par with many non-antibiotic risk factors, such as using stool softeners and receiving an enema.

 Clostridioides difficile can become established in the human colon without causing disease.
 Although early estimates indicated that C. difficile was present in 2–5% of the adult population, later research indicated that colonization is closely associated with a history of unrelated diarrheal illnesses, such as food poisoning or laxative abuse.
 Individuals with no history of gastrointestinal disturbances appear unlikely to become asymptomatic carriers.
 These carriers are thought to be a major infection reservoir.